Syndergaard strikes out 10 as Mets handle Nationals, 7-3

 TRAINER’S ROOM

-Nationals: OF Adam Eaton (bruised knee) started for the first time since getting hit by a pitch Wednesday, but left after two innings and will undergo an MRI exam.
-“Just standing still, it got tight,” Martinez said.
-“What got me nervous was he said it was more the back of his knee, which is a hamstring deal.
-So I didn’t want to take any chances.”
+Nationals: OF Adam Eaton (bruised knee) started for the first time since getting hit by a pitch Wednesday, but left after two innings for undisclosed reasons.
+Eaton lined out to right in his only at-bat.

 UP NEXT